Born on a Wednesday.

 Who — the short version

-I build products people love — in payments, in banking, in agriculture.
-The throughline was never the industry; it's the tinkering.
-I worry an idea until I love it, then keep at it until other people do too.
-Twice that turned into a company of my own — I'm between ventures now, not done with them.
+I have built products in payments, banking, and agriculture.
+The industries changed; my way of working did not.
+I stay with an idea until I understand it, then keep working until other people find it useful.
+Twice, that became a company of my own.
+I'm between ventures now, but I'm not finished with them.

-Work has never been the whole story, though.
-I play a lot of tennis — badly, often, happily.
+Work is not the whole story.
+I play a lot of tennis, badly, often, and happily.
 I write for minds that think in spirals.
-I read more religion and philosophy than is strictly useful, make a little art, and I'll still debate almost anything to the ground; I came up as a debater and never quite stopped.
+I read more philosophy than is strictly useful, make a little art, and will still debate almost anything to the ground.
+I came up as a debater and never quite stopped.
 The tidy version is on the CV.
 This page is the rest.

 Left primary school with two titles: neatest boy and health prefect.
 One of them still holds.